 6 This extended definition of real property is also found in some other tax laws and in tax treaties.

-7 Tax bracket I for gift and inheritance tax purposes includes, among others, the donor's or the decedent's spouse or registered partner, any heir in lineal ascent or descent and any heir of the spouse in lineal descent.
-As a general rule, cohabitants come under tax bracket II, but they may come under tax bracket I, for example, if they have earlier been married or have a child together.
+7 Tax bracket I for gift and inheritance tax purposes includes, among other things, the donor's or the decedent's spouse or registered partner, any heir in lineal ascent or descent and any heir of the spouse in lineal descent.
+As a general rule, cohabitants come under tax bracket II, but they may come under tax bracket I, for example, if they have been married earlier or have a child together.

 8 Wills may be, partially because of their flexibility, an attractive tool for inheritance tax planning.
 For example, suspensive conditions that give ownership rights to the beneficiary only after certain conditions are fulfilled have been used to create an interim ownerless period and thus defer the payment of inheritance tax.
 This strategy has obvious pitfalls.

-13 Denmark, Ireland and the UK do not participate in the Regulation.
+12 Denmark and Ireland do not participate in the Regulation.

-15 As noted above, the taxation of dividends in Finland is very complex.
-Another factor affecting the use of a Finnish holding company is that dividends from unlisted companies within the EU/EEA, regardless of ownership, and dividends from listed companies within the EU/EEA, subject to a holding requirement of at least 10 per cent, are generally tax exempt.
+14 As noted above, the taxation of dividends in Finland is very complex.
+Another factor affecting the use of a Finnish holding company is that dividends from unlisted companies within the EU or EEA, regardless of ownership, and dividends from listed companies within the EU or EEA, subject to a holding requirement of at least 10 per cent, are generally tax-exempt.
 There are no similar exemptions if the shares are held by an individual personally.